ramzgt/SpringBootMultiDatabase/README.md

 Spring boot using different types of database connections:

 <b>h2</b>:
 Embedded database which also is set up to use Flyway.
+This is the default database Spring Boot uses out of the box.

 <b>mysql</b>:
 Connects with user created in MySQL called 'dev' whom requires no password.
 Tested on MySQL version 5.7.19.